For ChargePoint Holdings Inc. [CHPT], Analyst sees a drop to $24. What next?

-ChargePoint Holdings Inc. represents 345.05 million in outstanding shares, while the company has a total market value of $5.43 billion with the latest information.
-CHPT stock price has been found in the range of $14.63 to $16.3986.
+The transition to electric vehicles is expected to be a multi-trillion dollar megatrend as it unfolds in the coming years.
+Generational investing opportunities are presenting themselves in charging stations, battery metals, driving technologies – and of course the EV makers.
+Wall Street Reporter highlights the latest comments from industry thought leaders shaping our world today, and in the decades ahead:.

-If compared to the average trading volume of 10.45M shares, CHPT reached a trading volume of 16825707 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Over the last 12 months, CHPT stock dropped by -42.30%.
+The one-year ChargePoint Holdings Inc. stock forecast points to a potential upside of 44.51.
+The average equity rating for CHPT stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-Here is what top equities market gurus are saying about ChargePoint Holdings Inc. [CHPT]:
+The market cap for the stock reached $5.01 billion, with 334.86 million shares outstanding and 330.89 million shares in the current float.
+Compared to the average trading volume of 10.35M shares, CHPT stock reached a trading volume of 7986088 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Needham have made an estimate for ChargePoint Holdings Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 22, 2022.
 The new note on the price target was released on January 28, 2022, representing the official price target for ChargePoint Holdings Inc. stock.
 Previously, the target price had yet another raise to $24, while CapitalOne analysts kept a Equal Weight rating on CHPT stock.

-ChargePoint Holdings Inc. [CHPT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.33.
-With this latest performance, CHPT shares gained by 24.94% in over the last four-week period, additionally sinking by -28.53% over the last 6 months – not to mention a drop of -38.75% in the past year of trading.
+ChargePoint Holdings Inc. [CHPT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.96.
+With this latest performance, CHPT shares gained by 7.40% in over the last four-week period, additionally sinking by -29.55% over the last 6 months – not to mention a drop of -42.30% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and ChargePoint Holdings Inc. [CHPT] shares currently have an operating margin of -106.62 and a Gross Margin at +22.09.
 ChargePoint Holdings Inc.’s Net Margin is presently recorded at -54.70.